getporter/porter/docs/content/slides/pack-your-bags/index.md

 class: center, middle

 # Act Two

+---
+class: center, middle

-# Your Friend Wants To Run It!
+## Your Friend Wants To Run It!
 .center[
   ![your friend, a computer user](/images/pack-your-bags/your-friend-a-user.jpg) ]